Shashank3736/captcha-canvas/README.md

 # captcha-canvas
-A captcha generator by using node-canvas and canvas-constructor.
-It is capable to generate captcha like wick.
+This is an npm package [captcha-canvas](https://npmjs.com/package/captcha-canvas) helps you to make custom captcha of all types.
+The package uses `canvas` and `canvas-constructor` to create captcha imagas.
+See installation section to know how to install.

 #### Captcha Image: